dalealleshouse/algorithms/graph_concepts/README.md

 Graphs represent pair wise relationships among objects.
 In graph jargon, the objects are known as either *vertices* or *nodes*.
 The relationship between the vertices are *edges*.
+Vertices that are connected via an edge are said to be *adjacent* to each other.
 To make the concept a bit more concrete, consider modeling one's family as a graph.
 The people in the family would be vertices, and the relationships between them (mother, daughter, father, brother, etc..) would be edges.
 Edges are typically denoted by a pair known as the *endpoints*.
 If Dick is Jane's brother, the relationship is be denoted as (Dick, Jane).
 The set of all vertices is denoted as `V` and `E` denotes the set of all edges.
 The *degree* of a vertex is the number of edges connected to it.

 There are two types of graphs: *undirected* and *directed*.
 The edges of an